Generic Name: Fentanyl Buccal Tablet (FEN ta nil)

-- Do not eat or drink until this medicine has melted all the way.
+- Do not eat or drink until fentanyl buccal tablet has dissolved all the way.

-- If the drug has not melted all the way after 30 minutes, you can swallow the rest of it with water.
+- If the drug has not dissolved all the way after 30 minutes, you can swallow the rest of it with water.

 - Change the side of mouth with each dose.